Investment Banking at Johnson

 of EMBAs work full-time in financial services

-Leader of the Investment Banking Immersion and founder of the Fintech Intensive, Pascarella spent 15 years at bulge bracket investment banks where he advised clients on more than $35 billion of merger and acquisition transactions and has led equity, convertible, and debt financing transactions totaling over $9 billion in proceeds.
+Leader of the Investment Banking Immersion and founder of the Fintech Intensive, Pascarella spent 15 years at bulge bracket investment banks where he advised clients on more than $35 billion of M&A transactions and led equity, convertible, and debt financing transactions totaling over $9 billion in proceeds.
 In addition to his duties at Johnson, he is Managing Director and Head of East Coast Banking of Vista Point Advisors.

 Explore Johnson's Academic Programs